110 have died from hunger in past 48 hours in this country

-MOGADISHU, Somalia — Somalia's prime minister announced Saturday that 110 people have died from hunger in the past 48 hours in a single region as a severe drought threatens millions of people across the country.
+MOGADISHU, Somalia — More than 100 have from hunger in just 48 hours in a single region as a severe drought threatens millions of people across Somalia, the country's prime minister said.

+The death toll, which was announced Saturday, was the first Somalia's government has made public since it

 Prime Minister Hassan Ali Khaire spoke during a meeting with the Somali National Drought Committee.
 The death toll he announced is from the Bay region in the southwest part of the country alone.